Why NOT to Rake Your Leaves This Year

 Don't Rake, Mow Your Leaves

 It's well known that you should remove fallen leaves from your lawn, so they don’t smother and kill your grass.
 Here’s a time saving tip: Get out the mower and mulch your leaves instead!
 Mulching leaves into the lawn reduces Dandelions by 60%, according to a study at Michigan State.
 Other advantages include providing food for the beneficial microorganisms that keep your lawns foundation healthy, and improving the quality of your soil, both of which result in a more beautiful lawn.
-To learn more about properly mulching your leaves to prevent weeds, watch our Video.
+To learn more about properly mulching your leaves to prevent weeds, watch our video.

-Here Are Some Mulching Steps To Follow:
+Mulching Steps To Follow:

 - Rake or blow leaves from your beds into your lawn.